Are cortisone injections effective for TFCC tears?

 While a cortisone injection will help with inflammation, it will not treat the injury.

 When a patient is presented with ulnar sided wrist pain, often one of the first treatments that is recommended is a cortisone injection.
-While helpful for some conditions - trigger finger, carpal tunnel, de Quervains, some ganglion cysts, a cortisone injection given to a patient with a Triangular Fibrocartilage Complex (TFCC) tear is not the best course of action.
+For some conditions - trigger finger, carpal tunnel, de Quervains, some ganglion cysts, a cortisone injection is very helpful.
+However, a cortisone injection given to a patient with a Triangular Fibrocartilage Complex (TFCC) tear is not the best course of action.

 There is little evidence that the TFCC has inflammatory cells nearby when injured.
 Swelling is rare.